Prathyusha-hub-M/Marketing-Analysis/README.md

 - **Conversion Optimization:** Analyzes visitor behavior to identify drop-off points and suggests optimization strategies to boost conversion.
 - **Customer Feedback Analysis:** Applies sentiment analysis and text mining on customer reviews to uncover key themes and support product or service improvements.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data and targeted SQL queries regarding customer journey for this analysis can be found here [SQL Queries](https://github.com/Prathyusha-hub-M/Marketing-Analysis/tree/main/SQL%20queries).

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Power BI dashboard used to report and explore Marketing can be found here [Marketing_Analysis](https://github.com/Prathyusha-hub-M/Marketing-Analysis/blob/main/Marketing_Analysis.pbix)